 This can be a controversial one!
 Some people believe that eggs don’t belong in a scone recipe.
 I have made countless scone recipes over the years and my personal view is a scone is MUCH better for adding an egg to the mixture.
 They tend to rise better and are less dense than egg free scones.

-did you make these fruit scones?
+did you make this fruit scone recipe?

 Let me know what you thought of the recipe by leaving a comment below – and rate the recipe out of 5 by clicking on the stars in the recipe card.